 If one knew every detail of said ANR skeptic’s life, a case could be made for the biblical inconsistency of almost all his actions.
 If we choose to approach life skeptically, we can probably label everything as being inconsistent with Scripture.

 The interlinear Hebrew Bible is available for anyone to read online.
-Logos Bible Software goes into detail on interlinear Bibles here.
+Logos Bible Software gives a detailed explanation of interlinear Bibles here.
 Proverbs 5:19 in the interlinear Hebrew found at scripture4all.org literally reads “nipples-of·her they-shall-satiate·you in·every-of season”.
 In other words, “let her nipples satiate you in all seasons.”

 Screenshot taken directly from Proverbs 5:19 of Interlinear Hebrew Bible on Scripture4all.org (PDF)